-The Canada Pension Plan (CPP) includes disability benefits, created by the Canadian Government, to partially replace the income of eligible contributors under 65 who are dealing with a severe and prolonged disability.
-These benefits are different from what private insurance plans offer.
+The Canada Pension Plan (CPP) includes disability benefits (CPPD), created by the Canadian Government, to partially replace the income of eligible contributors under 65 who are dealing with a severe and prolonged disability.
+These benefits are different from what private insurance plans offer and may be applied for even if you are already receiving LTD benefits from a private insurer.

-The steps to apply for CPP disability benefits may change based on individual situations.
+The steps to apply for CPPD benefits may change based on individual situations.
 To help you navigate the application and appeals process, we’ve created a simple chart.
 Should you face a denial at any point, our lawyers are ready to offer the support you need.

 What qualifies as a “disability” for CPP disability benefits?